-A blue reflector shall be placed in the center of the street opposite the fire hydrants.
+A blue Stimsanite Fire Lite reflector or approved equal shall be placed in the center of the street opposite the fire hydrants.
 "FH" shall be stamped on the curb at the location of the fire hydrant in letters a minimum of 3 inches high.